hubmapconsortium/gateway/README.md

 docker container ls
 ````

-Then we can get into a container;s shell by running:
+Then we can get into a container's shell by running:

 ````
 docker exec -it <mycontainer> bash
 ````

-From inside the container, we can check the log file, etc...